vojteq/PVGIS_CloudSim_extension/README.md

 # CloudSim extedned by data from PVGIS weather database
+## Created as project for Internet of Things classes on AGH University of Science and Technology, Faculty of Computer Science, Electronics and Telecommunications

 # CloudSim: A Framework For Modeling And Simulation Of Cloud Computing Infrastructures And Services #